-Walking from Shanklin to Ventnor is very rewarding.
-The first part is a bit of an uphill beast but once you leave the town behind the views and the natural environment of the landslip make it worth the effort.
+A walk from Shanklin to Ventnor is enriching.
+The first part is a bit of an uphill beast, but once you leave the town behind, the views and the natural environment of the landslip make it worth the effort.

 Some up and down hills, with steep areas, uneven paths and rickety steps.